MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 Each box in this chart represents the five-number summary of the number of hours or cost or count spent by all measured employees with a particular group,  for example, the Services organization.
 The five-number summary includes minimum, maximum, median, upper and lower quartiles for the dataset.
 Distribution boxes are sorted by maximum values descending.

 ## Groups with most people collaborating with external domains

 The following graph shows you which groups in your company have the most people collaborating with external domains where the group-by criterion is defined in the Time investors section in Page settings.
-By default, the group-by criterion is ‘organization’ for time investors.
+By default, the group-by criterion is "organization" for time investors.

 ![External network size](../images//WpA/Use/most-people-collab.png)